 Human Resource (HR)

 Human Resource function as the name suggest is the function that deals with the human resources aspect of an organization.
 An organization can have all the machine in the world, as of now, human resources tend to be resilient and holds the position of being the most valuable resources of an organization.
 All the other functional areas do not function by themselves.
-It is humans that run all aspects of the business needs whether those aspects’ jobs are done by computers or machine, people actual command them and manipulates them in order to work as desires.
+It is humans that run all aspects of the business needs whether those aspects’ jobs are done by computers or machine, people actually command them and manipulate them in order to work as desired.

 When the manufacturing department wants to expand or reduce its manufacturing capacity, it has to coordinate with HR to fill out any human need gap/excess that may have arisen as a result of this need.
 A/F works with HR and relevant functional areas to tackle the aspect of salary, wages, welfare, and training of employees.
 As a result of all this interconnectivity, there is a lot of data flow needs between relevant functions in this functional area as well.